 - All applications for support and payment claims will be subjected to our administrative checks, and any other controls deemed necessary, before approvals or payments are made under the scheme. - Receipts or invoices for materials purchased for the delivery of STEPS options must be retained and must be submitted with your completion and evidence of the work carried out. - Participants must provide documentary evidence of payment.
 Receipts must be made out by the vendor to include the name and address of the beneficiary. - Receipts must be dated and any materials purchased before entry to STEPS will not be accepted. - It is the applicant's responsibility to ensure that any requested supporting documentation for the release of payments is submitted.
 Photographs of site must be taken and retained both before and after completion of work.
-(Please take both photos from same position where possible). - The maximum payment to any participant in STEPS shall not exceed £10,000 per year unless part of a special package of items offered by Severn Trent.
+(Please take both photos from same positionwhere possible). - The maximum payment to any participant in STEPS shall not exceed £10,000 per year unless part of a special package of items offered by Severn Trent. - Severn Trent can only pay grants at the rate originally agreed at the time of application.
+We are unable to uplift or decrease grant rates to those offered in subsequent STEPS funding rounds.